curtisnlogan/boardwalk-games/README.md

 # Boardwalk Games

 This project is a website for a shop that is based around tabletop games.
 It was created as part of a coding bootcamp to practice fundamental web development skills.
-This was the last semi-guided walkthrough project before our first major one.
+This was the last semi-guided walkthrough project before our first solo one.

 ## Acknowledgements